menandmice/micetro_docs/guides/implementation/architecture.rst

     :width: 80%
     :align: center

 Additional instances of Micetro's Central can also be installed as a "cold standby".
 With Micetro's embedded SQLite data storage, the database is periodically copied from the active Central server to the cold standby and, if the active server becomes unavailable, the Central service on the cold standby can be activated.
-If Central is configured with a different database backend, the database needs it's own high availability setup for redundancy.
+If Central is configured with a different database backend, the database needs its own high availability setup for redundancy.

 See :ref:`central-ha` for running multiple Central instances for high availability.